endolith/waveform-analysis/readme.txt

 It will open any file supported by audiolab, which basically means anything supported by libsndfile (http://www.mega-nerd.com/libsndfile/).

-To do:
+To do or maybe to do:
-* Guess the type of waveform?
+* Guess the type of waveform and do different measurements in different situations?
 Noise vs sine vs whatever
    * Do FFT, see if there is one continuous peak
    * http://stackoverflow.com/questions/1141342/identifying-common-periodic-waveforms-square-sine-sawtooth
-* Frequency estimation if appropriate
+* Frequency estimation
-   * Guess frequency from FFT
-   * FFT Filter out noise and get just the fundamental
-   * Count zero-crossings
-   * Ideally: frequency with ±% accuracy - better accuracy for longer wavs
+   * Ideally: frequency with ±% accuracy - better accuracy for longer files
-* Histogram of sample values
-   * ("matplotlib not installed... skipping histogram")  hist()
-* Identify if it is 8-bit samples encoded with 16 bits, for instance
 * py2exe compilation for Windoze
 * Web page describing it
   * Screenshots compared to Audition analysis results
+* Histogram of sample values
+   * ("matplotlib not installed... skipping histogram")  hist()
 * everything that Audition does?
    * --histogram of dB values--
    * number of possibly clipped samples